 Dr. Frederick Mohs developed Mohs micrographic surgery in the 1940s as a precise method of treating certain skin cancers.
 It combines surgical removal of the cancer with immediate microscopic examination of the removed tissue to ensure that the tumor is completely removed.

 Provides general outpatient pediatric dermatology clinics, laser and surgical clinics, inpatient consults, a multidisciplinary clinic with genetics, and a regional epidermolysis bullosa clinic.

 Our phototherapy unit is housed within the clinic and offers broadband and narrowband UVB phototherapy and PUVA.

-The contact dermatitis clinic is offered two weeks each month on Mondays, Wednesdays and Fridays.
+The contact dermatitis clinic, are intergrated into medical and pediactric dermatology clinics.
 We use an 80 allergen patch test panel consisting of the most commonly implicated allergens as reported by the North American Contact Dermatitis Group.

 Vitiligo / Alopecia areata

 In order to complement basic, translational and clinical research on vitiligo and other autoimmune diseases in our Division, this clinic focuses on the diagnosis and treatment of patients with vitiligo, alopecia areata, and those with multiple autoimmune diseases.
 In addition to clinical care, this clinic provides specimens for translational research studies.
 Read more about vitiligo research.